zackschen/CoIN/README.md

 To evaluate the general knowldege, you could add the result path to `llava/eval/CoIN/to_eval_prompt.txt` and run the `llava/eval/CoIN/evaluate_generalknowledege.py`, this python file will output a score to indicate the general knowledge.

 ## To Do
-1. - [] Evaluating on more MLLM, MiniGPT-4, MiniGPT-V2, InstrctBlip, Qwen-VL;
+1. - [x] Evaluating on more MLLM, MiniGPT-4, ~~MiniGPT-V2~~, InstrctBlip, ~~Qwen-VL~~; MiniGPT-V2, Qwen-VL have been merged.
+In addition, since MiniGPT-4 and InstrctBlip are based on LAVIS resp, you can modify the config to train with these model.
-2. - [] Evaluating on different size of MLLM;
+2. - [] Evaluating on different size of MLLM; We are conducting experiments with larger model, 13b llava.
 3. - [] Evaluating on full finetune.

 ## Citation